paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 **(c) Audits** The Secretary shall establish fair and reasonable auditing procedures regarding the expenditures of funds to carry out this section.

-**(d) Funding** Out of any moneys in the Treasury not otherwise appropriated, the Secretary of the Treasury shall pay to the Secretary to provide to the organization selected under this section, to establish and maintain the information clearinghouse, $200,000 for each of fiscal years 1995 and 1996, $150,000 for fiscal year 1997, $100,000 for fiscal year 1998, $166,000 for each of fiscal years 1999 through 2004, and $250,000 for each of fiscal years 2010 through 2018.
+**(d) Funding** Out of any moneys in the Treasury not otherwise appropriated, the Secretary of the Treasury shall pay to the Secretary to provide to the organization selected under this section, to establish and maintain the information clearinghouse, $200,000 for each of fiscal years 1995 and 1996, $150,000 for fiscal year 1997, $100,000 for fiscal year 1998, $166,000 for each of fiscal years 1999 through 2004, and $250,000 for each of fiscal years 2010 through 2019.
 The Secretary shall be entitled to receive the funds and shall accept the funds, without further appropriation.

 ### Statutory Notes

 #### Amendments
+2019—Subsec. (d).
+Pub.
+L. 116–6 substituted “2010 through 2019” for “2010 through 2018”.

 2018—Subsec. (d).
 Pub.
 L. 115–141 substituted “2010 through 2018” for “2010 through 2017”.

 2017—Subsec. (d).
 Pub.
 L. 115–31, which directed substitution of “2010 through 2017” for “2010 through 2016” in first sentence, could not be executed because of the prior identical amendment by Pub.
 L. 114–223, § 148.
 See 2016 Amendment note below.